Preparing for your session

 THE STUDIO // The Bare Baby Studio is located at 113 Boulder Ct, Granville, Oh about 15 minutes east of New Albany

-ON LOCATION // Stacy will travel to all over the Columbus area including New Albany, Westerville, Gahanna, Bexley, Dublin, and all other surrounding areas.
+ON LOCATION // Stacy will travel to all over the Columbus area for family and lifestyle newborn sessions including New Albany, Westerville, Gahanna, Bexley, Dublin, and all other surrounding areas.